-Risk Factor A -Lack of comprehensive and sustained support on the part of the relevant stakeholders 1 221 Risk Factor C: Lack of long-term effectiveness in addressing the underlying causes 1.3.
-Reversals management mechanism 1 Uncertainty associated with the emissions reduction calculation ally, it should be pointed out that in October and November 2016 an analysis of sensitivity of uncertainties be carried out, taking the following steps: Calculation of the reduction of emissions 1 e Safeguards r elation to REDD+ i 1 14.1.2 IRE safeguard Plans 240 .4.2.
-Description of the arrangements for providing information on safeguards during the 240 mplementation of the Emissions Reduction Initiative.
-242 .4.3.
-Description of the Feedback and Grievance Redress Mechanism (FGRM) in place and possible 243 15.
-1 1 Benefit-sharing arrangements 246 .5.1.
-Description of benefit-sharing arrangements 246 .5.2.
-Summary of the process of designing the benefit-sharing arrangements 247 .5.3.
-Description of the of the legal context of the benefit-sharing arrangements 249 1 Non-Carbon Benefits250.6.1.
-Outline of potential Non-Carbon benefits and identification of Priority Non-Carbon Benefits250Principal non-carbon benefits in each of the IRE states.6.2.
-Approach for providing information on Priority non-carbon benefits 1 Tittle to Emissions Reduction2597.1.
-Emissions Reduction Initiative Authorization2597.2.
-Transfer of ownership of the Emissions Reductions259 1 Data Administration and Registration Systems2728.1.
-Participation in other GHG initiatives2728.2.
-Data administration and registration systems for avoiding multiple ER claims27318.2.1 Forest Registry Legal Framework27318.2.2 Characteristics of the Forest Registry27418.2.3 Verification276 19.
-Glossary 20.
-21. Annexes 21.
-References
+Risk Factor A -Lack of comprehensive and sustained support on the part of stakeholders Risk Factor B: Lack of institutional capacities and/or ineffective vertical/int er-sectoral coordination Risk Factor C: Lack of long-term effectiveness in addressing the underlying 11.2.
+Design elements of the Emissions Reduction Initiative for preventing a 232 11.3.
+Reversals management mechanism 11.4.
+Monitoring and reporting of the principal emissions that could lead to causes230 and mitigating reversals 233 12.
+Uncertainty associated with the emissions reduction calculation 12.1.
+Identification and evaluation of the sources of uncertainty 235 12.2.
+Quantifying the uncertainty in the Reference Level calculation Finally, it should be pointed out that in October and November 2016 an analysis of s will be carried out, taking the following steps: Calculation of the reduction of emissions 13.1.
+Ex-ante estimation of Emissions Reductions 14.
+Safeguards 14.
+Description of how the Emissions Reduction Initiative complies with t environmental safeguards of the World Bank, and promotes and supports L • relation to REDD+ - Change (UNFCCC) and compliance with the social and environmental safeg uards of the World Bank 14.1.2 IRE safeguard Plans 14.2.
+Description of the arrangements for providing information on safegua implementation of the Emissions Reduction Initiative 14.3.
+Description of the Feedback and Grievance Redress Mechanism (FGRI actions to improve it 15.
+Benefit-sharing arrangements 15.1.
+Description of benefit-sharing arrangements 15.2.
+Summary of the process of designing the benefit-sharing arrangemen 15.3.
+Description of the of the legal context of the benefit-sharing arrangemen 16.
+Non-Carbon Benefits 16.1.
+Outline of potential Non-Carbon benefits and identification of Priority Principal non-carbon benefits in each of the IRE states 16.2.
+Approach for providing information on Priority non-carbon benefits 17.
+Tittle to Emissions Reduction 17.1.
+Emissions Reduction Initiative Authorization 17.1.
+Emissions Reduction Initiative Authorization Data Administration and Registration Systems 18.1.
+Participation in other GHG initiatives 18.2.
+Data administration and registration systems for avoiding multiple ER 18.2.1 Forest Registry Legal Framework 18.2.2 Characteristics of the Forest Registry 284 18.2.3 Verification 19.
+Glossary Glossary Annexes References